Sat Feb 27, 2010 4:57 pm - What Are Cronjobs? Explain Cron Jobs

-What Are Cronjobs?
-Explain Cron Jobs
+What Are Cron Jobs In Linux?

-for example, you can use cron jobs to run scripts by the minute, hourly, daily, weekly, monthly, yearly - you get the picture...
+For example, you can use cron jobs to run scripts by the minute, hourly, daily, weekly, monthly, yearly - you get the picture...

-one example you can use cron jobs is to make daily backups of your server on a daily basis
+One example you can use cron jobs Is to make daily backups of your server on a daily basis

 # cat /etc/crontab